 Many people automatically associate sex crimes with Law and Order SVU, but in reality, some people are wrongfully charged and do not receive a fair chance because people deem them guilty from the beginning.
-Lawson and Berry and their team of Georgia Sex Crime Attorneys have over 20 years of criminal law experience and are here to help you.
+Lawson and Berry and their team of Georgia Aggravated Child Molestation Attorneys have over 20 years of criminal law experience and are here to help you.
 Our Lawyers genuinely care for you and want to make sure you receive a fair trial.
 Contact us today for a free case evaluation.

 Georgia Law on Aggravated Child Molestation O.C.G.A. § 16-6-4(c) reads as follows:

 To be convicted of aggravated child molestation, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 This involves a showing that the child was injured or an act of sodomy was committed as well as satisfying the requirements for child molestation.
 Child molestation requires that the victim is under 16 years of age and that an immoral or indecent act was committed.

 A person convicted of aggravated child molestation will be punished by life in prison or by a split sentence of at least 25 years in prison followed by probation for life.
 It is treated as a felony conviction.

 However, a person convicted of aggravated child molestation will be guilty of a misdemeanor when:

 - The victim is at least 13 but less than 16 years old;

 - The person convicted of aggravated child molestation is 18 years of age of younger and is no more than four years older than the victim; and

 - The basis of the charge of aggravated child molestation involves an act of sodomy.